ipld/ipld/block-layer/codecs/dag-pb.md

 ```

 The objects link names are specified in the 'Name' field of the PBLink object.
-All link names in an object must either be blank or unique within the object.
+All link names in an object must either be omitted or unique within the object.

 ## Pathing

+The pathing is currently different between implementations.
+Please see [issue #55] for more information about the harmonization effort.
+This section describes the current implementations as of September 2019.

-There is some overlap between the Go and JavaScript implementation of DagPB.
-Both support pathing with link names: `/<name1>/<name2>/…`.
+The Go and JavaScript implementation both support pathing with link names: `/<name1>/<name2>/…`.

 In Go, this is the only way, which implies that is is impossible to path through nodes that don't name their links.
 Also neither the Data section nor the Links section/metadata are accessible through paths.